kevinpgrant/website-template/README.md

 # website-template

 This is a template repo that can be cloned to start a basic website.
 There are also some tips on making your site more secure.

-And its all free! :D
+And the best part is - it's all free! :D

 ### GitHub Pages approach